Nickell Robey-Coleman: Las Vegas Raiders

-NFL statistics
+NFL career statistics

 Personal life

 In February 2010, two weeks after he signed with the Trojans, his mother, Maxine, died, aged 44.
 Before leaving for school that morning, he checked on her because she had recently been hospitalized, and found her on her bedroom floor.
 After calling paramedics, he performed CPR on her but she was to succumb later at the hospital from heart failure.

 In the spring of 2014, Robey started attending transferable classes at Warner University in Florida.
 In 2015, he returned to USC, taking three classes, then took three more after his 2017 season with the Rams.
 In 2019, he finished coursework for his degree in policy, planning and development, with an emphasis in real estate development, fulfilling the promise he had made to his mother to finish college.
 Before the 2016 season, he added the name of his mother to his own.

 In November 2018, Robey-Coleman's son Nickell Jr. died after he was born prematurely and suffered from lung complications.

 Robey-Coleman, in 2019, revealed in an exchange with Neil deGrasse Tyson, that he had doubts "all his life" about the Earth being round.